Irene Cruz: Biography and education

 She received a double degree from the Universidad Complutense de Madrid in Advertising and Public Relations, and Audiovisual Communication.
 She then completed the EFTI international master's degree, specializing in Conceptual Photography and Artistic Creation in 2011.
 In 2013, thanks to a scholarship, she took a specialized course on cinematographic narrative lighting (cinematographic photography direction) at the same center.

 After finishing her studies, Irene Cruz began her professional career as a photographer, developing a style centered on the mysterious, private and natural, with light being a very important factor in her work.
 Later, she also began to work as a video artist, focusing on video as a moving image, maintaining a style very similar to her photography.
-Later, in 2017, she directed her first feature film as director of photography "Diana" (Alejo Moreno, starring Ana Rujas and Jorge Roldán), which premiered at the Malaga Film Festival 2018, and which has been screened at various festivals and venues in Spain, Germany, USA, Poland, etc.
+Later, in 2017, she lensed her first feature film as director of photography of Diana (Alejo Moreno, starring Ana Rujas and Jorge Roldán), which premiered at the Malaga Film Festival 2018, and which has been screened at various festivals and venues in Spain, Germany, USA, Poland, etc.

 Irene Cruz has also participated in various fairs such as ARCO or Art Madrid, Positions (Berlin), Art Basel, Photo Basel.
 In April 2017 she was the guest artist and image of the Photography Festival La Quatrieme Image in Paris and at Photoespaña (Madrid).